Mickey Mouse cup: European club football

 The English Football League Cup is often referred to as the "Mickey Mouse Cup" by supporters of larger Premier League clubs as is the EFL Trophy which has been known by various sponsors' names and which was previously the Associate Members Cup.
 The perception of a cup as "Mickey Mouse" may not be universal, since smaller and lower standard competitions give a chance for lower league clubs to win silverware, and additionally gain extra revenue from playing a much larger club.
 Also for some of the top league clubs, reaching and winning the final at Wembley Stadium has some prestige.

-Since the rebranding of UEFA club competitions in late 1990s, the UEFA Cup is considered by a group of mass media, personnel related to football and fans as a "minor trophy" or "Mickey Mouse cup" due to being mediaticly overshadowed by the Champions League.
+Since the rebranding of UEFA club competitions in late 1990s, the UEFA Cup has been considered by a group of mass media, personnel related to football and fans as a "minor trophy" or "Mickey Mouse cup" due to being mediatically overshadowed by the Champions League.
 Originally the Champions League (formerly European Cup) was only open to the domestic league winners, while the UEFA Cup featured the domestic league runners-ups and the UEFA Cup Winners' Cup was for the winners of the top domestic cup competition.
 However the expansion of the Champions League to include up to the top four finishers in the strongest European domestic leagues has reduced the prestige of the UEFA Cup Winners' Cup (which was abolished and folded into the UEFA Cup) and the resulting expanded UEFA Cup.
 Consequently achieving a top three or four domestic league finish (which guarantees Champions League participation) became much more important than winning a domestic cup (which only guarantees entry to the Europa League or Conference League).
 Since the 2014–15 season, the UEFA Europa League's importance has improved somewhat as winners will enter the next season's UEFA Champions League at the group stage.
 The Conference League, created in 2021 as a demerge of the Europa League (the UEFA Cup's commercial name since it was rebranded to resolve its sporting and economic crisis in 2008), has also been described as a "Mickey Mouse cup" by that group.